Dark Sarah: The Puzzle (2015–2017)

 On 16 December 2015 Parviainen announced through her Facebook page that recordings for the first songs of the next album had started.
 On 6 March 2016 the first teaser was released together with the title of the new album, which would be named The Puzzle.
 The story of the album is going to continue from where it ended on the previous album.
 Parviainen explains it as: "The Puzzle is a concept album and it continues the story that started on the debut album called Behind the Black Veil.
 After the evil tree had died and Dark Sarah's soul with it, she was sent to drift along the river of death.
 The streams took her on an island where the banished souls are taken to.
 To get off the island she needs to solve the puzzle and find three keys."

 Once again an indiegogo campaign started to finance the album, this time without several episodes.
 Full funding was reached at the end of the campaign.

 The first video for the song of the album "Little Men" was released on 15 April 2016.
 On 24 April Parviainen revealed on her Facebook page that once again three guests would perform on the new album.
 Manuela Kraller returns as her character Fate on the song "Rain", and Juha-Pekka Leppäluoto (Charon, Northern Kings) plays the character The Dragon on the song "Dance with the Dragon".
-On the 13 September the third guest was announced, Charlotte Wessels (Delain, Phantasma) plays the character Evil Siren Mermaid on the song "Aquarium", along with the information that The Puzzle would have been released in Europe and North America on 18 November.
+On 13 September the third guest was announced, Charlotte Wessels (Delain, Phantasma) plays the character Evil Siren Mermaid on the song "Aquarium", along with the information that The Puzzle would have been released in Europe and North America on 18 November.
 On 18 October a lyric video from the song "Aquarium" was released.